booch/presentations/Booleans_Are_Easy/slides.md

 ???

 * I hope I've shown that there's more to Booleans than meets the eye.
-* Readability matters.
+* But the bigger point is that we can make our code easier to read and understand.
-* Make it easier for the next person who has to read your code.
+* Take a little time to make it easier for the next person who has to read your code.
     * More often than not, that person will be you.
     * Even if it's not you, helping out your teammates is the right thing to do.